jbenner-radham/node-vcard-core/README.md

 approach has been taken for several of the content types defined below (date, time, integer, float).

+### Property Value Escaping
+Some properties may contain one or more values delimited by a COMMA character (U+002C).
+Therefore, a COMMA character in a value MUST be escaped with a BACKSLASH character (U+005C), even for properties that don't allow multiple instances (for consistency).

+Some properties (e.g., N and ADR) comprise multiple fields delimited by a SEMICOLON character (U+003B).
+Therefore, a SEMICOLON in a field of such a "compound" property MUST be escaped with a BACKSLASH character.
+SEMICOLON characters in non-compound properties MAY be escaped.
+On input, an escaped SEMICOLON character is never a field separator.
+An unescaped SEMICOLON character may be a field separator, depending on the property in which it appears.

+Furthermore, some fields of compound properties may contain a list of values delimited by a COMMA character.
+Therefore, a COMMA character in one of a field's values MUST be escaped with a BACKSLASH character, even for fields that don't allow multiple values (for consistency).
+Compound properties allowing multiple instances MUST NOT be encoded in a single content line.

+Finally, BACKSLASH characters in values MUST be escaped with a BACKSLASH character.
+NEWLINE (U+000A) characters in values MUST be encoded by two characters: a BACKSLASH followed by either an 'n' (U+006E) or an 'N' (U+004E).

+In all other cases, escaping MUST NOT be used.

 ### Links
 - [vCard Format Specification](https://datatracker.ietf.org/doc/html/rfc6350)
 - [vCard KIND:application](https://datatracker.ietf.org/doc/html/rfc6473)